Commonwealth Games: James Heatly family affair swells Scottish success

 By taking gold in the double trap shooting, the Scots had beaten their much-stated goal.
 It was their seventh gold to go with the 10 silver and 13 bronze already won.

-Later, Heatly would made it 31 and Maria Lyle would make it 32 in the T35 100m at Carrara Stadium.
-With Reece McFadden winning his flyweight boxing quarter-final and John Docherty winning in the middleweight decision, both of them are now in the medals as well.
+Later, Heatly would make it 31 and Maria Lyle would make it 32 in the T35 100m at Carrara Stadium.
+With Reece McFadden winning his flyweight boxing quarter-final and John Docherty winning in the middleweight division, both of them are now in the medals as well.
 They're guaranteed a bronze at least.
 That's effectively 34 in the bag.

 All of this moved the chair of Commonwealth Games Scotland, Paul Bush, to say that it was a "privilege" to be involved with this team.